5 Ways to Find Your Most Luxurious Mattress

 The most luxurious mattresses use a high-quality cotton or wool blend for their ticking, to increase breathability and comfort.
 In our entire mattress range, the use of wool in the outer fabric means we don’t need to spray with any chemical flame retardants, too!

-The best luxury mattresses will have more rows of stitches to help keep the mattress in shape for the long term.
+The most luxurious mattresses will have more rows of stitches to help keep the mattress in shape for the long term.
 Be warned though – mock side stitching can be added to some cheaper mattresses to make them look as if they are hand stitched.
 This shouldn’t be a problem with luxury mattress brands though.

 For the best luxury mattresses, packed full of high quality natural materials, tufting is particularly important.
 Occasionally people say they’re aware of the tufting in a mattress when they sleep.
-More expensive mattresses will minimise this problem by carefully selecting their tufts.
+A luxury mattress will minimise this problem with carefully selected tufts.
 These should be well covered by felt or wool pompoms for complete comfort.

 Wool is naturally flame retardant to British standards, meaning that a wool mattress with wool-blend ticking and a soft 100% wool surface layer underneath will need no extra fire-proofing.

-When you’re looking for the most luxurious mattresses or designer beds, it pays to understand a little about what makes a high end mattress stand out.
+When you’re looking for the most luxurious mattresses or designer beds, it pays to understand a little about what makes a luxury mattress stand out.
 But remember, mattresses are a subjective thing; the most expensive mattress is not necessarily the best one for you.

-Woolroom has launched a new wool mattress range including many of our most luxurious mattress styles.
+Woolroom offers a wool mattress range including many of our most luxurious mattress styles.
 Why not see how our mattresses stack up using the tips above?

 If you're looking for a particular sized mattress, the links below may help:

 by Helen Knoyle